Waterboy1602/Addarr/README.md

 This is a TelegramBot made to add series to [Sonarr](https://github.com/Sonarr/Sonarr) or movies to [Radarr](https://github.com/Radarr/Radarr) with a couple of commands.

 ## HOW IT WORKS
-You can start the bot with sending `/start` or just `start`.
+You can start the bot with sending `/start` or just `start` (other entrypoints can be set in config).
 At any time you can stop with the bot by sending `/stop` or `stop`.<br/>The first time you use `start` you will be asked to enter your password you set in the config file.
 You will only need to do this one time.
 The chatId will be saved to a file and be checked there every time.<br/>There will be made a log to the logfile when you enter a wrong password: timestamp, username and entered password.<br/>The next steps will be made clear by the bot.

 ## SCREENSHOTS
 <div style="float: left">